 Have you noticed other attention-seeking habits that your kid has?
 It is worth considering that your child is doing this because they want some more of your attention.

-You know kids, they are constantly seeking your attention, right?
+You know kids, they are constantly seeking your attention.

 Your kid might feel the need to punish themselves for something.
-This is a very common self-abuse tactic.
+This is a widespread self-abuse tactic.
 It very common amongst those who have suffered abuse.